ePages-de/epages-devportal/_posts/2019/2019-03-31-the-mess-of-managing-ssh-keys-part-1.md

 Since most of the `authorized_keys` files are deployed by some orcestration tool or maybe some automation pipeline, it should be integratable.

-- so i want an API (because APIs are great and easy to integrate in almost everything)
+- so we need an API (because APIs are great and easy to integrate in almost everything)
 - it should be filterable by some parameters ( i think of groups, maybe some label or tag feature, adding people etc.)
 - maybe a frontend so people can manage there ssh-keys
 - what about syncinc with something that recognizes changes in human ressource of the company ?
 Active Directory is the magic word here